The Florida Bar

 If you were originally certified in 2002, 2007, or 2012, the Application for Recertification must be postmarked by May 31, 2017.
 All requirements for recertification are to be completed by May 31, 2017, unless you file a recertification extension request.

 Recertification File Extension

-If you wish to apply for certification, the Initial Application for Certification filing period opens July 1, 2013 and applications must be postmarked by Aug.
+If you wish to apply for certification, the Initial Application for Certification filing period opens July 1, 2017, and applications must be postmarked by Aug.
 31, 2017.
 This filing period is to become eligible to sit for the March 2018 Elder Law Exam.

 You may submit an Abbreviated Application for Certification only if you meet one of the following conditions.
-In order to become eligible to sit for the 2012 Elder Law Exam the abbreviated application must be postmarked by August 31, 2013.
+To become eligible to sit for the 2018 Elder Law Exam, the abbreviated application must be postmarked by Aug.
+31, 2017.